|Searchable Online Documentation|

 Canceling or Modifying an Order:

-Orders can be modified or canceled before they have entered the shipping process.
-Once the shipment is in transit the shipping address can no longer be modified.
+Orders will be non-cancellable and cannot be modified starting 45 days prior to the current estimated ship date.
 Please take special care when processing the order to ensure the shipping address is correct and able to accept the delivery.
-However, if you do require adjustments prior to the shipment, please contact your seller/reseller/distributor or open an urgent case in the Cisco Customer Service Portal as soon as possible.
+However, if you do require adjustments prior to the 45 day period, please contact your seller/reseller/distributor or open an urgent case in the Cisco Customer Service Portal as soon as possible.
 You may be responsible for any applicable adjustment, handling and/or shipping fees if applicable.

 Shipping and Delivery